taonos/scala-play-starter-kit/README.md

 When the `Play` application is launched, database migration is checked.
 If migration is not up to the latest version, an error message is displayed on the web page.
 Click on the `Apply this script` button to perform migration.

-Alternatively, a manual migration can be performed via sbt. `sbt migrate`.
+Alternatively, a manual migration can be performed via sbt. `sbt db_migrate`.

 ## Database Population

-Run
+Run `sbt populate` to populate database in development environment with fixtures.

 ### TODO
 1. Integrate with sbt-docker perhaps??